Today, on my way home, the high-speed train passed through Wuhan. I wore an N95 mask throughout the journey and dared not relax.

 But we could have controlled the epidemic!
 We could have...

-With so many sad events happening recently, what is the root cause?
+With so many upsetting events happening recently, what is the root cause?
 We could have established a better medical insurance system instead of turning system flaws into conflicts between doctors and patients.
 We could have banned the trade of wild animals early on.
-What's up with eating bat sashimi?
+What's with the bat sashimi?
 We could have had a more transparent information disclosure system and reported the epidemic in a timely manner.
-We could have selected officials with better judgment and action, who would have taken decisive preventive measures.
+We could have selected officials with better judgment and action, and taken decisive prevention and control measures.
 We could have had more truly professional media that provide timely and accurate information, instead of relying on WeChat groups and word of mouth.

 ...